ziir/timtech.blog/posts/csrf-samesite-cookie-web-timing-attack.md

 layout: layouts/post.njk
 ---

+_Update 2022-12-21: I acknowledge this blog post isn’t as fun or interesting as I wanted it to be, it also contains a couple of minor errors.
+I still believe it covers an interesting topic, I’ll find a way to do it better.
+Thanks again to anyone who has read it and offered me their feedback._

+_Update 2022-12-22: Previously stated that cookies were set with SameSite=Lax by default in modern browsers, which is incorrect.
+Updated with accurate browser compatibility info, links to the updated standard, MDN compatibility table, Firefox bug tracker._

 ### CSRF

 <img src="/img/seasurf-kaitlyn-jackson-LVbfbs0BPNY-unsplash.jpg" alt="Black & white photo of a surfer falling off their board" width="480" />